xalaida/laravel-position/README.md

 ## 🛠️ To Do List

 - [ ] add doc about `lockPositions` method
-- [ ] shift positions when group is changed (should be 2 separate queries for new group and old group)
+- [ ] shift positions when group is changed (should be 2 separate queries for new and old groups)